 Now Bangalore is hot and dry and extremely dusty.
 We have transformed the Garden City into the Oven City.
 Rapidly.
 The first climate transformation for Bengaluru started took at least three centuries; the second transformation for Bangalore took only a few decades.

 We don’t have a visionary for this new Bangalore to give credit to.
 To work on the common good is being socialist.
 To work on improving the commons is for NGOs.
 So current leaders will hesitate in taking credit in these areas.
-Of course, while it is said that destroying the commons is the price of progress, no leader wants that deed on their record.
+Of course, while it is said that destroying the commons is the price of economic progress, no leader wants that deed on their record.

 What’s next for Bangalore?